AvaAvarai/Java-Parallel-Coordinates-Vis/README.md

 To plot a dataset make sure the class/id column is the last column.

-- Start program with Java by running `JavaPC/Main.java`
+- Start program with Java by running `JavaPC/Main.java` or by running the compiled JAR file.
-- Click 'Load CSV', pick your file
+- Click 'Load CSV' to open the file picker and select a dataset to visualize.
-- Click 'Render Plot'
+- Click 'Render Plot', rerendering the plot will generate a new color scheme if preferred.

 ## Datasets